Vision and mission

 What we do

-Our aim is to empower researchers to access health data from around the world, to address key research questions to tackle COVID-19.
+Our aim was to empower researchers to access health data from around the world, to address key research questions to tackle COVID-19.
 Too often, data is siloed or too difficult to find, access and use effectively.
-By working together and building a trustworthy approach, we can help overcome the challenges of data sharing.
+By working together and building a trustworthy approach, we sought to help overcome the challenges of data sharing.

-We offer data contributors a streamlined process to facilitate access to data, with rigorous data governance based on the ‘five safes’ framework.
-Importantly, data contributors can retain control of decisions about how data they hold can be accessed and used.
-Our secure workbench environment includes a wide range of analytical tools and fosters collaborations between researchers and data scientists, to support high quality science.
-Where data cannot be transferred, we are pioneering the use of federated analysis across data repositories.
+We offered data contributors a streamlined process to facilitate access to data, with rigorous data governance based on the ‘five safes’ framework.
+Importantly, data contributors could retain control of decisions about how data they hold can be accessed and used.
+Our secure workbench environment included a wide range of analytical tools and fosters collaborations between researchers and data scientists, to support high quality science.
+Where data could not be transferred, we pioneered the use of federated analysis across data repositories.

-Our focus is research-led.
-We are prioritising “Driver Projects” – specific research questions, bringing together a range of datasets for researchers to analyse to deliver health impact.
-These Driver Projects also allow us to test our processes and tools as we build an approach for the long-term.
-Our ambition is to develop an enduring and scalable analysis infrastructure that will transform the way data can be accessed and used to tackle future pandemics and health challenges.
+Our focus was research-led.
+We used exemplar or “Driver Projects” – addressing specific COVID-19 related research questions, and brought together a range of datasets for researchers to analyse and deliver new insights.
+These Driver Projects also allowed us to test our processes and tools as we built an approach for the long-term.
+Our ambition was to develop an enduring and scalable analysis infrastructure that transformed the way data can be accessed and used to tackle future pandemics and health challenges.